What happened when Congress looked into data brokers almost 50 years ago

 - A major concern in 1970 was unsolicited mailings advertising pornography, with mailing lists from computer dating services and even the American Medical Association member list apparently bought and used by porn vendors.
 Most big online ad networks restrict or simply ban ads for porn sites and other sexual content, although it’s still a constant theme of email spam and unsolicited messages on various texting apps.

-- Ads that seemed creepily over-targeted existed long before the Web: “No person’s name is safe,” lamented Rep. Ken Hechler, a West Virginia Democrat.
+- Ads that seemed creepily over-targeted existed long before the web: “No person’s name is safe,” lamented Rep. Ken Hechler, a West Virginia Democrat.
 “Nobody’s privacy is respected by the list peddlers.
-Your name is sold, traded and peddled from the day you are born until long after death, because if you die your spouse immediately goes onto a mailing list for tombstones, memorials, and how to live alone and like it [sic] schemes.”
+Your name is sold, traded, and peddled from the day you are born until long after death, because if you die, your spouse immediately goes onto a mailing list for tombstones, memorials, and how to live alone and like it [sic] schemes.”

 - A Washington, D.C., firm apparently offered “computer tapes” with data on 3,000,000 federal employees, Gallagher said.
 Decades later, the federal Office of Personnel Management revealed that data on millions of federal employees and job applicants had been stolen in a data breach.
 Officials also frequently warn of scams targeting government workers, including some offering bogus temp jobs during this year’s government shutdown and ones aimed at military members and veterans.